phaethon/kamene/doc/scapy/installation.rst

 Latest release
 --------------

-The easiest way to install the latest scapy3k package is using pip.
+The easiest way to install the latest scapy3k package is using `pip <https://pip.pypa.io/en/stable/>`_.

 $ pip3 install scapy-python3